Switzerland’s contribution to the enlarged EU

 The legal basis for Switzerland’s contribution to EU enlargement can be found in the Federal Act of 24 March 2006 on Cooperation with the States of Eastern Europe

-On 1 May 2004, the following ten countries became members of the European Union: Cyprus, the Czech Republic, Estonia, Hungary, Latvia, Lithuania, Malta, Poland, Slovakia and Slovenia.
-Bulgaria and Romania joined three years later.
-Croatia joined on 1 July 2013, becoming the 28th EU member state
+On 1 May 2004, Cyprus, the Czech Republic, Estonia, Hungary, Latvia, Lithuania, Malta, Poland, Slovakia and Slovenia – the EU 10 – joined the European Union.
+Three years later, on 1 January 2007, Bulgaria and Romania joined, and, on 1 July 2013, Croatia became the 28th member of the EU.

 Who benefits from exchange rate gains on the enlargement contribution?